This lake is located north of Larpenteur Ave. and west of Rice Street in Roseville.

 This lake contains Eurasian water milfoil.
 Remove all visible plant material from your boat, trailer and other boating equipment before leaving the lake.

 McCarron's has suffered at least one partial winterkill.
 Recent efforts by the watershed district are hoped to prevent a recurrence of the problem.
-Northern pike levels have fluctuated greatly in this lake.
-The proposed stocking is expected to provide a more consistent level of pike fishing on this lake.
+Northern Pike levels have fluctuated greatly in this lake.
 Walleye management was considered unsuccessful and has been discontinued on this lake.
-Panfish are currently of much higher quality than the historical average for this lake.